Gratsi Review: Is Keto Wine Healthier?

 Conclusion

-Gratsi may be a great choice for individuals on the keto or low-carb diet who want to reduce "empty" calories from wine.
+Gratsi may be a good choice for individuals on the keto or low-carb diet who want to reduce "empty" calories from wine.

 For otherwise healthy individuals without dietary restrictions, we can't find any evidence that Gratsi is a healthier choice than regular wine.